You Won't Believe The Shocking Truth About 9 8 7 6 5 4 3 2 1 That Nobody Wants You To Know

 1. Use a Timer

 Set a 2-minute timer.
-Even so, count as far as you can.
-Don’t worry about getting it all right.
-The goal is to build momentum Took long enough..
+On the flip side, count as far as you can.
+Which means don’t worry about getting it all right.
+The goal is to build momentum.

 2. Pair It with a Habit